OfficeDev/office-scripts-docs/docs/resources/samples/conditional-formatting-samples.md

 [Cell value conditional formatting](/javascript/api/office-scripts/excelscript/excelscript.cellvalueconditionalformat) applies a format to every cell that contains a value meeting a given criteria.
 This helps quickly spot important data points.

 The following sample applies cell value conditional formatting to a range.
-Any value less than 60 will have the cell fill color changed and the font made italic.
+Any value less than 60 will have the cell's fill color changed and the font made italic.

 :::image type="content" source="../../images/conditional-formatting-sample-cell-value.png" alt-text="A list of scores with every cell that contains a value under 60 formatted to have a yellow fill and italic text.":::